3 key insights from retail experts on the future of ecommerce

 Josie Cartridge asked the thought-provoking question, "What will be the Netflix of Fashion?" and how continuously rising customer expectations will change the industry, again and again.
 It prompted another question: is the race for meeting customer expectations ever over?

 The event attendees were customer champions who were fighting for the voice of their own customers.
-It was reassuring to hear that no matter how complicated some areas were across ecommerce with emerging technologies, metaverse advancements, and personalisation tactics, it always came back to one simple thing; genuinely knowing your customer to build experiences around their needs.
+It was reassuring to hear that no matter how complicated some areas were across ecommerce with emerging technologies, metaverse advancements, and personalization tactics, it always came back to one simple thing; genuinely knowing your customer to build experiences around their needs.